garybake/blog/content/2016_08_02_wemos-oled-shield.md

 This is a shield for the Wemos D1 mini and built by the same people.
 It's a 64x48 oled screen that can be mounted on the d1 really easily.
 The screen has an I2C interface and driven by a SSD1306 chip which is thankfully supported by micropython.
-Full details and schematics can be found [here](http://www.wemos.cc/Products/oled_shield.html)
+Full details and schematics can be found [here](http://www.wemos.cc/Products/oled_shield.html).

-The screen can be [bought from aliexpress](http://www.aliexpress.com/store/product/OLED-Shield-for-WeMos-D1-mini-0-66-inch-64X48-IIC-I2C/1331105_32627787079.html) for (currently) £3.93
+The screen can be bought from [aliexpress](http://www.aliexpress.com/store/product/OLED-Shield-for-WeMos-D1-mini-0-66-inch-64X48-IIC-I2C/1331105_32627787079.html) for (currently) £3.93

 Once the small package arrives in the post you'll need to get the soldering kit out.

 #### First Steps

-As a first test run the following from your screen session
+As a first test, run the following from your screen session.

 ```python
 import ssd1306